This article may contain compensated links. Please read disclaimer for more info.

 Best Day Tours from Paris to the Loire Castles

 In the region of Normandy, the D-day landing beaches is one of the most memorable day trips from Paris.
 Indeed, this was the definitive battle that led to the victory of the Allies in WW2.

 Visit Caen’s Memorial Museum to know more about D-Day and the Second World War in general before heading to the main beaches where the Americans, Canadians, and British landed.
 These places are dotted with military cemeteries, memorials, and smaller museums, all well worth a stop.

 Self-Guided Day Trip to the Normandy Landing Beaches

-This is a long trip with many interesting stops.
-Plan the trip in advance by reading about the D-Day and the different sites and do your D-Day Bucket List.
+PARIS TO D-DAY LANDING BEACHES BY CAR: This is a long trip with many interesting stops.
+Plan the trip by reading about the D-Day and the different sites and make your D-Day Bucket List.
 We recommend renting a car to optimize your transportation times and to stop wherever you want.

 Best Day Tours from Paris to the D-Day Landing Beaches

 - D-Day Battlefields & Landing Beaches, small group tour with expert guide